 The World Birding Center is an organization with numerous Rio Grande Valley locations.
 From the western dry-lands of Starr County to the sandy shores of South Padre Island, the World Birding Center locations bring together a new appreciation of the Rio Grande Valley’s culture by expanding and maintaining our wildlife refuges and historic landmarks.

-To subscribe to Texbirds, our Texas birder information list service which is updated by numerous Texas and visiting birders, and monitored by serious birders worldwide, e-mail a message to firstname.lastname@example.org with the message “Subscribe Texbirds (your_name)” in the subject of the e-mail.
+To subscribe to Texbirds, our Texas birder information list service which is updated by numerous Texas and visiting birders, and monitored by serious birders worldwide, Click here to go to signup page.